-Collateral that is pledged to CDCC is re-valued at least daily and haircuts are tested on a monthly basis for their adequacy.
+Collateral that is pledged to CDCC is re-valued intra-day (every time margin requirements are calculated) and haircuts are tested on a monthly basis for their adequacy.
 CDCC may also, at its sole discretion, determine its own value for collateral where market prices are deemed inadequate under market conditions.